-When I spoke to park employees they had little to say, really, but at the park’s Mill House there were photos of some of the park’s giant trees.
+When I spoke to park employees they had little to say, really, yet at the park’s Mill House there were photos of some of the park’s giant trees.
 In time, I discovered, the park officials are not that enthused about encouraging hiking on the west side of Lynn Creek, perhaps due to the inherent hazards.
 In many of those photos the face of one person seemed to show up frequently.
 That person turned out to be Ralf Kelman, a Vancouver artist, who is the son of a Seymour Valley logger.
 Ralf had grown up in the forests of Vancouver’s North Shore.
-He was, and still is, this province’s master treehunter, and over the years had been integral in finding numerous champion trees.
-I managed to contact him, and over a cup of coffee, he was kind enough to share a wealth of knowledge with me.
-Better still, he said, the valley had not been completely searched, though he cautioned that ground was far from easy to cover.
+He was, and still is, this province’s master treehunter, and over the years has been integral in finding numerous champion trees.
+I managed to contact him, and over a cup of coffee, he was kind enough to share a wealth of knowledge with me about Kennedy Creek and much more.
+Better still, he said, the valley had not been completely searched, though he cautioned that the hiking was not easy!

 Finally, in 2006, Chris and I began our day by fording an icy cold Lynn Creek on a cloudy day in September.
 After that crossing , we hiked up the valley toward the falls, and then worked our way up the slopes on the north bank of Kennedy Creek.
 It didn’t take long before we made our first find, a grove of cedars all at least eight feet in diameter and all well over four hundred years old.

 From there, we decided, we’d just continue upward until the stand petered out, then traverse north in the direction of Wickenden Creek.
 A natural bench presented an ideal opportunity for travel, if not necessarily an easy one.
 Fallen trees made it necessary to climb up, over, and around countless obstructions.
 The finds were frequent, with more cedars up to fourteen feet in diameter and several that were truly ancient.
 It was hard to believe, but we had basically hit the motherlode, as far as treehunting goes!
 Forests such as these, once ever present in southwestern British Columbia, are basically a thing of the past.
 I can still recall how elated we were to be there!

 Soon we were upon the south banks of an unnamed creek in the drainage at about 550 metres in elevation.
 Once we crossed this creek we were in the midst of another grove, this one equally spectacular.
 By this time, we had seen so many big trees that we were taking the nine foot cedars for granted!

 Since time was running short at that point, we stopped for lunch underneath a thirteen foot cedar which may have been the oldest tree we we found that day.
-I believed it to be roughly 700 years old.
+I believed it to be at least 800 years old.

 We then opted to try heading uphill again to see what we could find.
 Our route was determined by the finds – sight big tree, hike to said tree, then on to the next one.